equitable-equations/A-new-metric-for-plant-conservancy/README.md

-# Measuring the conservancy of plants
+# A new metric for plant conservancy

-Data and code supporting my work in quantitative botany.
+Data and code supporting my paper, *A new metric for measuring the conservancy of plants*, currently under peer review.